MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 To install SQL Server on WSL (ie. Ubuntu), follow this quickstart: [Install SQL Server and create a database on Ubuntu](/sql/linux/quickstart-install-connect-ubuntu).

+> [!NOTE]
+> Although it is possible to install and configure SQL Server on WSL, it is not a supported configuration.
+Additionally, SQL Server on Linux requires **systemd**, which is not included on WSL.

 To work with Microsoft SQL Server databases in VS Code, try the [MSSQL extension](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql).

 ## Install SQLite